FunckingCat/templater/README.md

 1. Plugin applies to the project and ensures Java plugin is present
 2. Creates a `templateProcessing` extension for configuration
-3. For each template configuration, registers a task named `process{TemplateName}Template`
+3. For each template configuration and replacement:
+   - Creates a Gradle `Copy` task (e.g., `processDestinationRuleTemplateServiceA`)
+   - Configures the Copy task with:
+     - Source: the template file from resources
+     - Filter: `expand()` with placeholder values
+     - Rename: output filename based on the pattern
+     - Destination: the configured output directory
+4. Creates an aggregate task (e.g., `processDestinationRuleTemplate`) that depends on all Copy tasks for that template
-4. Tasks are configured to depend on `processResources`
+5. Aggregate tasks depend on `processResources`
-5. When executed, each task:
+6. When executed, Gradle's Copy task:
    - Reads the template file
-   - For each replacement configuration:
-     - Replaces `@name@` with the replacement name
-     - Replaces all custom `@placeholder@` values
+   - Replaces `${variable}` placeholders using `expand()` (Groovy SimpleTemplateEngine)
-     - Writes to a separate output file
+   - Renames and writes to the output directory
+   - Supports incremental builds and up-to-date checks

 ## Extension Points